 Melanie Griffith is very proud of her daughter, Dakota Johnson, but she doesn’t want to see her last movie, Fifty Shades of Gray.
 Everybody talks about Johnson’s red dress.

 Marion Cotillard says she likes deep characters, like Sandra from Two Days One Night.

-Channing Tatum has been part of the process of selecting the 6 college students, “Team Oscar” who made each a 60 seconds short and were deemed the best among tens of thousands of participants of the USA.
+Channing Tatum has been part of selecting the 6 college students, “Team Oscar” who made each 60 seconds short and were deemed the best among tens of thousands of participants in the USA.

 Reese Witherspoon says working on “Wild” has been a scary experience that helped her grow.
 She talks about the 44 women nominated this year at the Oscars.
 She wants to bring more important roles for women.